 Principle Five: A Well-Functioning Board of Directors

-The Board is currently comprised of the Non-Executive Chairman, Richard Morgan, Richard Hullihen (CEO), Bastiaan Driehuys (CTO), Kenneth West (COO), Robert Bertoldi (NED) and two other NEDs, Juergen Laucht and Jonathan Allis.
+The Board is currently comprised of the Non-Executive Chairman, Jonathan Allis, Richard Hullihen (CEO), Chuck Osborne (CFO), Bastiaan Driehuys (CTO) and three other NEDs, Juergen Laucht, Cyrille Petit and Kenneth West.
 The time commitment formally required by the Group is an overriding principal that each director will devote as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.
 Biographical details of the current directors are set out under 'Board of Directors' on the Investor relations page of the group's website.

 Executive and Non-Executive Directors are subject to re-election intervals as prescribed in the Company's Articles of Association.
 At each Annual General Meeting one-third of the Directors, who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.
 The letters of appointment of all directors are available for inspection at the Company's registered office during normal business hours.
 The Executive Directors are employed under service contracts requiring six months' notice by either party.
 Non-Executive Directors and the Chairman receive payments under appointment letters which are terminable by three months' notice by either party.